Cronnay/lol-analyzer/README.md

 # LOL Crawler

 This project is a proof of concept.
 The entire project is to easily display how we can (try) to fetch ALL games and store the data.
+As of now, there is no way easy way to get information from ALL games, or get games from a specific league/timestamp or whatever.
+This is a solution

 ## Issues that are not handled (Its a PoC)
 * Rate limit (Can only handle 100 req every 2 mins)